What can you do with a physics degree?

 In its essence, physics is a study of the mechanics and fundamental constituents of the universe, of matter and energy, which ranges from the fundamental particles inside atoms to the theory of alternate worlds.

-You’d be hard-pressed to find a subject that has seen greater development since the beginning of the twentieth century.
+You’d be hard-pressed to find a subject that has seen greater development since the beginning of the 20th Century.
 Pivotal moments range from Einstein developing the theory of relativity in 1905 to scientists at CERN tentatively confirming the existence of the Higgs Boson in 2013.
 Developments in the field are closely linked to work in computer science, engineering and mathematics.

 Those looking to study physics will need an inquisitive mind, a natural aptitude for mathematics and a keen eye for detail.
 The days of Einstein the patent clerk scribbling theorems have been replaced by a computerised world, thanks in no small part to the developments of physics, and the technological literacy that is another key attribute of a modern physicist.